 Many of the ideas behind the AAM are also shared with Bob (Particle Guru) and David (Dissident Science) de Hilster.
 Both Bob and David also subscribe to many of Glenn's ideas, and have overseen many years of work developing their own down to earth physical models based on common sense and physical reality.

 One idea central to the AAM, is that our solar system is the equivalent of a hydrogen atom.
 I need to point out that planets in the solar system do not represent what is the current concept of electrons within an atom.
 If this were the case, then our solar system would need to have a single planet.
-In the AAM, both the hydrogen atom and our solar system have a single electron plane.
+In the AAM, both the hydrogen atom and our solar system have a single orbital plane.